AshutosMishra/AshutosMishra/README.md

 - 👋 Hi, I’m @AshutosMishra
-- 👀 I’m interested in Web Devlopment
+- 👀 I’m interested in latest and relevant Technologies.
-- 🌱 I’m currently learning Java Technology
+- 🌱 I’m currently learning Java and generative AI.
-- 💞️ I’m looking to collaborate on Microservices Projects
+- 💞️ I’m looking to collaborate on Microservices Projects.
 - 📫 How to reach me on Linkedin https://www.linkedin.com/in/ashu-mi/